About Allison

 Photo by Rebecca Joslyn Photography.

-Dr. Allison (Allie) Gabriel is the Thomas J. Howatt Chair in Management in the Organizational Behavior and Human Resources area of the Mitch Daniels School of Business at Purdue University.
+Dr. Allison (Allie) Gabriel is the Thomas J. Howatt Chair in Management in the Department of Organizational Behavior and Human Resource Management at the Mitch Daniels School of Business at Purdue University.
 She also is the Faculty Director and founder of the Center for Working Well at Purdue, and holds a courtesy appointment with the Industrial-Organizational Psychology group.

 She received her B.A. in Psychology with honors and highest distinction from Penn State University in 2008, and her Ph.D. in Industrial-Organizational Psychology from The University of Akron in 2013.
 Her research focuses on emotions, motivation, interpersonal stressors/relationships, and employee well-being (especially women’s health and its intersection with work), and she is particularly interested in understanding these phenomena from a within-person perspective with an emphasis on event-level processes.

-Dr. Gabriel is an Associate Editor for Journal of Applied Psychology and serves on the editorial review boards for Academy of Management Journal, Personnel Psychology, and Journal of Business and Psychology.
-She also has served as a guest editor at Work & Occupations, and is a guest editor at Journal of Organizational Behavior for the special issue on women’s reproductive health and work.
-Highlighting her focus on science-to-practice translation, from 2024-2025, she will be serving as a Committee Member for the National Academies of Sciences, Engineering, and Medicine on a commission to support breastfeeding initiatives in the United States.
+Dr. Gabriel is currently the incoming Senior Editor at Journal of Management for micro organizational research submissions, and is an outgoing Associate Editor for Journal of Applied Psychology.
+She also currently holds a guest editor role at Journal of Organizational Behavior for the special issue on women’s reproductive health and work.
+Beyond this editorial work, she serves on the editorial review boards for Academy of Management Journal, Personnel Psychology, and Journal of Business and Psychology, and has been a guest editor at Work & Occupations, Highlighting her focus on science-to-practice translation, from 2024-2025, she was a Committee Member for the National Academies of Sciences, Engineering, and Medicine on a commission to support breastfeeding initiatives in the United States.

-Outside of academia, you can find her with her husband, her daughters (her first - a true pandemic baby - born March 2020, and her second born February 2025), and their entourage of cats (four cats, to be exact).
+Outside of academia, you can find her with her husband, her daughters (her first - a true pandemic baby - born March 2020, and her second born February 2025), and their entourage of cats.
+Her free time consists of chasing said kiddos and cats, and getting her steps and high fives in on the Peloton leaderboard.